Visit us on Facebook

 Warren Wilson College holds exchange agreements or partnerships with institutions in a number of countries.
 Students who apply for a semester or year-length study abroad program work closely with academic advisors and the Office of the Registrar to insure the smooth transition of transfer credit.
 We recommend that students begin preparing for study abroad at least one year in advance.
 Warren Wilson professors and International Programs staff are available to counsel on the opportunities that are available each year as well as what programs might work best for specific interests and major areas of study.
 Please review the Checklist for Semester Abroad if you are considering applying for a semester abroad program.

 Most study abroad applications are due by March 1 for the following fall semester, or by October 1 for following spring admission.
-Students contemplating participating in program of study abroad should have a minimum GPA of 3.0 unless otherwise indicated.
 Program fees vary.
 As with short-term study abroad courses, all students are required to follow application procedures and attend International Programs orientation sessions.

 Warren Wilson College's partnership with the Environmental Campus of the Trier University of Applied Sciences in Germany provides a special opportunity in particular for science, business and language majors.
 With advance planning, students may also prepare research projects at WWC and continue them in Europe under the supervision of WWC and Birkenfeld faculty, in addition to attending courses.
 German language skills are strongly recommended.
 Birkenfeld is located in the beautiful Mosel River area of western Germany, close to the borders of France and Luxembourg.
 For more information, visit Trier University's website.
 Applicants must have a minimum 3.0 GPA.